 Lotta Hintsa and Don Bowie were the first to arrive on Broad Peak this year and were hoping to be among the first on the summit.

-We will keep up with their journey with this Diary…
+We kept up with their journey via this Diary…

 “Time to go home after our last “BC-summit in one-push” ended in C3 due to avalanche risk!
 It was a continuous ass-kicking of two months and an adventure with a big “A” wrapped in a pretty bow and that’s what made it interesting!

 A better recap will follow shortly.

 “Ps.
 I will ignore every comment that pities us for not reaching the summit.
 “Reaching the summit doesn’t make a climber, but what happens between basecamp and summit does.”

 “Yesterday we left at midnight with half the manpower we were supposed to have, as people who had committed to helping decided to sit back.
 Come on people, where did you disappear?
 Mirza Ali’s fixing team takes the lead and me, Hugo and Nils help how we can, navigating deep snow and a sea of crevasses.
 Some hours later two more climbers show up to help too.
 Eventually we arrive at a point around 7750m (Inreach) where a huge crevasse has collapsed and cut off the route.
 Porters decide to go down, four of us try to proceed.
 We find a sketchy alternative route and try to climb higher.
 It took us 45min to climb just 20-30m.
 The snow just collapsed underneath… so we turn around.
 Feeling good and only 300m to go to the summit… it sucks.